noaione/npdf/README.md

 when using `--force-cmyk` option, the exported file would use JPEG format instead as PNG does not support CMYK color mode.<br />
 this is powered with [`jpegli`/`libjxl`](https://github.com/libjxl/libjxl) via [`simple-jpegli-enc`](https://github.com/noaione/npdf/tree/master/simple-jpegli-enc) crate.

+you can also use the `--cmyk-png` option to use CMYK as rendering color mode but still export as PNG (with color conversion to RGB/Gray).

 ### extract
 ```
 npdf extract <pdf_file> <output_dir>